keycloak/keycloak-quickstarts/proxy/traefik/passthrough/README.md

 api:
   insecure: true
 ```

-- `insecure: true` exposes the Traefik dashboard without any authentication.
-This is intended for local development and debugging only and must never be used in production.
-Enables the Traefik dashboard on port 8080 without authentication (for local testing only).
+Enables the Traefik dashboard on port 8080 without authentication.
 The dashboard is accessible at http://127.0.0.1:8080/dashboard/.
+This must never be used in production.

 ## keycloak.yaml — dynamic configuration: